gelehasan/Assembly/assembly.md

 - Registers small areas in the processors, they are used to store memory addresses, values or anything that can be represented with 8 bytes or less. in x84 version there is 6 general purpose registers such as: eax, ebx, ECX, edx, ESI and EDI. reserved rgs: EBP, ESP and EIP
 - Instructions

+Assembly format

+Every assembly instruction has 2 parts, **operation and argument**

+operation can take 1 or 2 argument

+move instruction takes 2 argument and copies the value referred to by the second argument  into the location referred by the first argument

+Take the example you want to move a local varible to eax register

+So if the command is eax,ebp-0x8  **it will not move 0x8, because ebp0-08x is adress of the stack where our variable  is located, so this instruction instead will copy our address of our variable into  the register**

+In order to copy the actual value and whats **ebp-0x8**  is pointed to we need to use square

+move eax,[ebp-0x8] // derefence  now we referecning the value